raaka1/lutorpy/README.md

 # Features

 * import any lua/torch module to python and use it like python moduels
-* use lua objects directly in python, conversion between python object and lua object are done automatically
+* use lua objects directly in python, conversion are done automatically
+* create torch tensor from numpy array with `torch.fromNumpyArray(arr)`
+* use `tensor.asNumpyarray()` to convert a torch tensor to a numpy array with memory sharing
 * support zero-base indexing (lua uses 1-based indexing)
-* automatic prepending self to function by "._" syntax, easily convert ":" operator in lua to python
+* automatic prepending self to function by `"._"` syntax, easily convert `":"` operator in lua to python
-* create torch tensor from numpy array with torch.fromNumpyArray(arr)
-* use tensor.asNumpyarray() to create a numpy array which share the memory with torch tensor

 # Convert from Lua to Python/Lutorpy
 ```lua